Massimiliano Menetti

-Massimiliano "Max" Menetti (born 27 January 1973) is an Italian professional basketball coach, who last served as an assistant coach of Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Massimiliano "Max" Menetti (born 27 January 1973) is an Italian professional basketball coach who is the lead assistant coach for PAOK Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.

 Career

-After spending years coaching the youth teams of Pallacanestro Reggiana and serving as assistant coach, Menetti was offered the head coach role for the 2006–07 season though he returned to the assistant role at the end of the season.
+After spending years coaching the youth teams of Pallacanestro Reggiana and serving as assistant coach, Menetti was offered the head coach role for the 2006–07 season, though he returned to the assistant role at the end of the season.

-After a stint at Sutor Montegranaro in 2009–10 (again as an assistant), he returned to Reggio Emilia.

-One year later he would be named head coach again, a position he would make his for the subsequent seasons.

-In 2014 he led Pallacanestro Reggiana to the EuroChallenge title.
+After a stint at Sutor Montegranaro in 2009–10, again as an assistant, he returned to Reggio Emilia.
+One year later, he was named head coach again, a position he held for the subsequent seasons.
+In 2014, he led Pallacanestro Reggiana to the EuroChallenge title.

 On 1 July 2015, his contract was extended until 2017.

-On 16 May 2018, Menetti and Pallacanestro Reggiana consensually parted ways, with one year of contract still left.
-Menetti left the club after 8 seasons as head coach since the 2011 takeover, winning promotion to Serie A in 2012, five consecutive Playoffs and Final Eight participation (2012–2017), one EuroChallenge (2014), one Italian Supercup (2015) and finishing two times as Serie A runners-up (2015, 2016) and reaching the EuroCup semifinals (2018).
+On 16 May 2018, Menetti and Pallacanestro Reggiana consensually parted ways, with one year of his contract still remaining.
+Menetti left the club after eight seasons as head coach since taking over in 2011, having won promotion to Serie A in 2012, reached five consecutive league playoffs and Final Eights between 2012 and 2017, won the EuroChallenge in 2014 and the Italian Supercup in 2015, finished as Serie A runner-up twice in 2015 and 2016, and reached the EuroCup semifinals in 2018.

 From the summer of 2018 to 2022, Menetti served as the head coach of Universo Treviso Basket.
-During the first season with Menneti at the helm, Treviso went on to win Serie A2 Basket play-off championship and got place in Serie A.
+During his first season at the helm, Treviso won the Serie A2 Basket playoffs and earned promotion to Serie A.

 On 28 July 2023, he signed with Hapoel Eilat of the Israeli Basketball Premier League.

-On 22 January 2024, Menetti signed as an assistant coach for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+On 22 January 2024, Menetti joined Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague as an assistant coach on the staff of Andrea Trinchieri.
+During his time with Žalgiris, Menetti won two King Mindaugas Cup titles, in 2024 and 2025, and the Lithuanian Basketball League championship in 2025.

+On 10 August 2026, PAOK Thessaloniki announced that Menetti had joined the club's coaching staff as the lead assistant to head coach Andrea Trinchieri.
+The club stated that Menetti had already been working with PAOK for approximately three months prior to the official announcement, having begun his day-to-day involvement with the team at approximately the same time as Trinchieri.
+The pair had previously worked together at Žalgiris Kaunas.

-Personal
+Personal life

-He is married with former Argentinian volleyball player Maria Pia Romanò, with whom he has a daughter.

-Romanò played for various seasons in Reggio Emilia, while Menetti was club assistant.
+Menetti is married to former Argentine volleyball player Maria Pia Romanò, with whom he has a daughter.
+Romanò played for several seasons in Reggio Emilia while Menetti was an assistant coach with Pallacanestro Reggiana.